Directed by William Dieterle

 You know, it’s funny.
 This hasn’t been a regular review.
 I've said almost nothing about its production or its technical capacity as a piece of filmmaking.
 I haven’t mentioned the pitch perfect performances of Joseph Cotten as Eben, Jennifer Jones as Jennie, and Ethel Barrymore as Miss Spinney.
 I haven’t mentioned how the film was a personal project for producer David O. Selznick who agonized over every step of its difficult production.
 I haven’t mentioned the beautiful cinematography by Joseph H. August who frequently shot the film through a canvas to make the picture appear to be a painting.
 I haven’t even said a word about its miserable reception upon its first release.

 And yet, here I write.
 The sun has come up now.
 The frost has disappeared on its voyage to another icy morning.
 It will get colder soon.
 But for now, the sun is still bright.
 The sky is a reminder of the stark, desolate beauty that engulfs the world.
 Such is the beauty of an autumn morning.
-Such is the beauty of Portrait of Jennie, a consummate masterpiece, a consummate film.
+Such is the beauty of

 Link to Ed Gonzalez’s Review (Contains Spoilers):